Particular/docs.particular.net/samples/web/owin-pass-through/sample.md

 ---
 title: OWIN HTTP Message Pass Through
-summary: Illustrates how to hook into the low level OWIN pipeline to place message onto the bus or directly onto the queue
+summary: How to hook into the OWIN pipeline to place a message onto the bus or directly onto the queue
-reviewed: 2016-04-05
+reviewed: 2018-02-26
 component: Core
 related:
  - samples/gateway